trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Set up username&password and then login admin panel

-> **Note**
+> [!TIP]
-In general settings, can set "Query logs retention" to `24 hours`. (on forums some users state logs fill up which slows down Pi and needing a reboot)
+> In general settings, can set "Query logs retention" to `24 hours`. (on forums some users state logs fill up which slows down Pi and needing a reboot, if using powerful device, no need to change settings)

 ## Setup devices to work with AdGuard